 What’s your favorite burger?
 Is it in the picture above?
 (Sorry if you are reading this while hungry).
 How can burgers help us to understand Autism Spectrum disorder?
-Well, Burgers have different toppings; some have cheese, some have eggs, some have lettuce and some have tomatoes while some burgers are purely Vegan.
+Burgers have different toppings; some have cheese, some have eggs, some have lettuce, and some have tomatoes, while some are purely Vegan.
 However, One striking similarity is that, whatever the toppings, they all have buns.
-The buns may vary; we can have Potato Burger Buns or Brioche Burger Buns or even Black Brioche Buns.
+The buns may vary; we can have Potato Burger Buns, Brioche Burger Buns, or even Black Brioche Buns.

-In the same way, Autism Spectrum Disorder has it’s “buns”.
-These are the common signs which all children with this Developmental disorder have.
+In the same way, Autism Spectrum Disorder has its “buns.”
+These are the common signs that all children with this Developmental disorder have.

-The “buns” (common) signs in Autism Spectrum Disorder are:
+The “buns” (common) signs of Autism Spectrum Disorder is:

 - Impairment in Social interaction and verbal communication, and

-- Narrow range of interests, routine and repetitive behaviors.
+- A narrow range of interests, routines and repetitive behaviors.

-There are other signs that may be present with some children with Autism Spectrum Disorder and not show in others.
+Other signs may be present in some children with Autism Spectrum Disorder and not show in others.
 These are the “topping” signs.
 They include:

 - Limited gestures and non-verbal communication.

 - Unusual sensory responses (Sensory Processing Disorder or Sensory Integration Difficulties)

 This article looks at one of the “topping” signs of Autism Spectrum Disorder – Sensory Processing Disorder.
 Often, children with Autism Spectrum Disorder (A.S.D.) will have Sensory Processing Disorder (S.P.D.).
 However, not all children with Sensory Processing Disorder are Autistic (that’s why we called it a “topping” sign).
 A child can have Sensory Processing Disorder, a condition not linked to Autism Spectrum Disorder.